nicoespeon/gitgraph.js/README.md

 Lint code, output the source and minified releases into `build/` and generate the official documentation into `docs/`.

+#### open a live reload server - `grunt server`

+For a better code experience, this grunt task open in your favorite browser a live server.
+This server is automatically reloaded when you save a project file.

+Please note that `examples/index.html` is the default file for testing ;)

 ## Versioning

 We use [SemVer](http://semver.org/) as a guideline for our versioning here.